dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 In the **To** field, enter the full email address that you want to forward the email to.

 <info>
-  When adding an email forward from the dashboard, you will need to select the zone to apply it to in the **From** field.
+  When adding an email forward from the dashboard, select the zone to apply it to in the **From** field.
 Note that only zones resolving through DNSimple will be included in the list.
 </info>

 ### Catch-all emails